ASelviyan/Super-Hero/README.md

 - look at your team
 - search for a spacific hero
 - post the team you made to a blog tab

+## Stretch Goals For The Future
+- instead of the heros being all pasted in a details i want to have the heros be rendered on the search page with name and image and a details button
+- make the deatils page less clustered looking
+- make the comments better functionaly and visually